 In case you haven’t already been either infected or made aware, November is still flu season—not to mention high time for the onset of all those other delightful epidemics that cold weather seems to usher in.
 Whether or not you got your flu shot (and if you haven’t yet, you might want to consider it—Columbia Medical Services provides them for free on a walk-in basis to all students), there’s a chance that you’ll end up spending at least a few days under the weather before—or even worse, during—finals.

-We’ve rounded up some alternative local healthcare providers to Health Services in John Jay and Barnard Primary Care, who will accept your prepaid Columbia Student Health Insurance plan, meaning that you most likely won’t have to pay for many pesky out-of-pocket fees.
-It usually amounts to about $40 for a General Practitioner appointment copay.
+We’ve rounded up some alternative local healthcare providers to Health Services in John Jay and Barnard Primary Care that will accept your prepaid Columbia Student Health Insurance plan, meaning you most likely won’t have to pay for many pesky out-of-pocket fees.
+It usually amounts to about $40 for a general practitioner appointment copay.

 It won’t be for nothing, though; the waits at both facilities are generally pretty short, and making an appointment isn’t terribly difficult at either Columbia or Barnard.
-What you’ll be getting is access to a doctor who can best cater to your particular illness, and who will be able to take into account any past health issues you’ve had; you’ll also get a list of out-of-network specialists to whom you can also bring your referral (i.e. specialists not on this list — whose insurance acceptances might vary).
-Even if you go to one of the on-campus medical centers after hours, you’ll be directed to an appropriate resource if you call after-hours line at (212) 854-7426.
+What you’ll be getting is access to a doctor who can best cater to your particular illness and who will be able to take into account any past health issues you’ve had; you’ll also get a list of out-of-network specialists to whom you can bring your referral (i.e. specialists not on this list whose insurance acceptances might vary).
+Even if you need one of the on-campus medical centers after hours, you’ll be directed to an appropriate resource if you call the after-hours line at (212) 854-7426.

-Sometimes your health issues might be a bit more dire but still not CAVA-worthy.
-If that’s the case, visiting an urgent care facility is your best bet for quick and reliable treatment if you can’t make it during walk-in hours at Columbia and Barnard’s clinics (and walk-in waits aren’t too shabby—Barnard averages just a 15 minute wait).
+Sometimes your health issues might be a bit direr but still not CAVA-worthy.
+If that’s the case, visiting an urgent care facility is your best bet for quick and reliable treatment if you can’t make it during walk-in hours at Columbia and Barnard’s clinics (and walk-in waits aren’t too shabby—Barnard averages just a 15-minute wait).
 One more thing to keep in mind: Urgent care facilities do cost money.
 They’ll ring you up a minimum of $60, and that number could increase based on what testing you opt into.